 Here are seven customer service initiatives that fell flat or needed improvement, along with the valuable lessons they generated for improving the customer experience.

 The Idea: Google Glass was hailed as an innovative technology with huge potential when it was unveiled a few years ago.
-For customer service, the ability to share your view through Google Glass meant agents could share their feed with a customer and walk them through a task or repair.
-Conversely, if the customer had Google Glass, he or she could give immediate insight into the problem as if the agent were sitting next to the customer.
+For customer service, the ability to share your view through Google Glass meant associates could share their feed with a customer and walk them through a task or repair.
+Conversely, if the customer had Google Glass, he or she could give immediate insight into the problem as if the associate were sitting next to the customer.

 Despite its potential, Google Glass failed to get past the testing phase.
 “Google Glass now sits in my office museum of failed products,” writes Tim Bajarin, a Google Glass Explorer and president of Creative Strategies Inc., in a column on Re/Code.
 “The UI was terrible, the connection unreliable, and the info it delivered had little use to me.”